Red ATB: Time without Jimmy Iturri, complaints and COVID-19 (2019–2020)

 The channel renewed its image in 2020 and now also broadcasts some classic, renewed programs, such as Estudio Abierto, hosted by Ramón Grimalt and María Rene Duchen.
 In November 2019, he negotiated unsuccessfully with Televisa and Telemundo.

 On 10 May (coinciding with the anniversary of RTP) the romantic comedy film Deception at first sight premiered on national television in co-production/distribution with Latin Actors, directed by and starring the brothers Yecid Jr. and Johanan Benavides.

 On 17 August, the old telenovelas of Rede Globo from Brazil start broadcasting, starting with Avenida Brasil.

 On 21 September and as part of its renewal after its deteriorated image and its relationship with the old regime, it premieres the telenovela Con el corazón, the children's program Creetelo, the politician Encuentro 2020, among others.

 Already for October it announces the Co-production with PROMEDIOS, for a new program entitled Mi casa es tu casa, as the return of Giovana Chávez after the meager numbers with Noobees and Club 57.

-Case relationship PAT with ATB
+Case of the relationship between PAT and ATB

 The government of Jeanine Áñez began criminal proceedings against the shareholders of ATB, PAT and La Razón for illicit economic acts.
 In the case of PAT, Hurtado is implicated in the irregular purchase of the channel, being arrested and charged on 3 January 2020 by the Public Ministry.
 Hurtado is released, and then arrested again, on this occasion, it is sued by ATB, but its legal situation was stalled.

 An arrest warrant was also issued against Iturri for alleged irregularities in the acquisition of the television networks ATB and PAT, denounced by senators Oscar Ortiz and Carmen Eva Gonzales, but he left the country for Argentina, assuring that "he will return if the investigations are carried out in accordance with the law" and that he has no ties with the MAS-IPSP.